Speed Control of DC Motor

 Working of DC motor

-As the armature coil rotates it cuts the magnetic flux lines which result in a change in the magnetic field giving rise to back emf according to faradays law of electromagnetic induction.
+As the armature coil rotates it cuts the magnetic flux lines which results in a change in the magnetic field giving rise to back emf according to Faraday's law of electromagnetic induction.
 This induced emf is in the opposite direction of the applied voltage.
-This back emf makes the dc motor self-regulating.
+This back emf makes the DC motor self-regulating.
 Example: When you increase the load on the motor, the speed of the motor gets reduced.
 This decreases the back emf and increases the current through armature thereby

 increasing the torque to compensate for the applied load.
 Likewise, when you decrease the load, the speed of the motor increases.
 This increases the back emf and decreases the current through the armature by which the torque is reduced to make up for the load.